Leaders.com

 Property Manager Responsibilities

-Property managers undertake a long list of responsibilities that generally make up a full-time job.
+A property manager’s long list of responsibilities generally makes up a full-time job.
 They ensure that things run smoothly and handle tasks according to what the owner would like.

 The property manager job description includes but is not limited to the following: